MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 }
 ```

-The `Index` method will list all the images from our _images_ container and the `Analyze` method will take the url of our image in our container and analyze it with the computer vision api.
+The `Index` method will list all the images from our _images_ container and the `Analyze` method will take the URL of our image in our container and analyze it with the computer vision API.

 The namespaces in this class should include: